Freedom & Civilization: Reception

 Compared to most other works by Malinowski, the book has been described as somewhat forgotten.

 Thomas I. Cook in 1944 in a review for the American Political Science Review found the book too concerned with criticizing totalitarianism to properly deal with "the disinterested analytical inquiry" into the topic at hand (i.e. the nature of freedom).

 In 1967 David Bidney called the book "the most comprehensive analysis of the concept of freedom in contemporary anthropological literature".

 Srivastava writing for Dialectical Anthropology in 1993 noted that the book occasionally veers away from scientific rigor into "a passionate appeal", but generally can be considered a valuable work on the relation between freedom and culture.

 Writing for Polish journal Przegląd Socjologiczny in 1947, Irena Turnau praised the book for its valuable analysis of the concept of freedom as well for its well developed critique of the necessity of war, but criticized Malinowski's solution (the formation of a world government) as unrealistic.
-Both Turnau and Cook noted an inherent contradiction in Malinowski's argument that development of social control tools is both infringing upon freedom but also seen by Malinowski's as a necessity to safeguard said freedom.
+Both Turnau and Cook noted an inherent contradiction in Malinowski's argument that development of social control tools is both infringing upon freedom but also seen by Malinowski as a necessity to safeguard said freedom.